zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 </div>
 ```

 Next, I also wanted to be able to use SVGs to create stars because they're scalable and flexible.
 While doing so, I decided to use a combination of the `<symbol>` and `<use>` elements to create the stars.
 I'm not going to cover what `<symbol>` and `<use>` are in this article since it's out of scope.
 If you want to find out more, do check out [this article by](https://css-tricks.com/svg-symbol-good-choice-icons/) Chris Coyier.

 Here's the SVG I used for the star.
-You can built this easily with any vector tool like (Illustrator or Sketch):
+You can build this easily with any vector tool like (Illustrator or Sketch):

 ```html
 <svg style="display: none;">